 Active surveillance for prostate cancer

 Not all prostate cancers require immediate treatment.
-If prostate cancer treatment is not advised, we recommend active surveillance and offer a comprehensive active surveillance program to guide you through this process.
+If neither prostate cancer surgery nor radiation treatment are advised, we may recommend active surveillance and offer a comprehensive active surveillance program to guide you through this process.
 Currently, we recommend active surveillance as the treatment of choice for men whose cancer is not causing any symptoms, is slow growing or is small and confined to the prostate.

 Active surveillance may include:

 - Annual or semi-annual PSA blood tests and digital rectal exams

 Prostate cancer is not the only focus in active surveillance.
 In addition to monitoring your prostate cancer, our multidisciplinary care team works to improve your overall health.
 Services available include: